harryharrold/performance/FullText.md

 * Collaborative delivery over contract negotiation.
 * Embracing change over following a plan.

-If we have any wisdom at all, any slight heresy to proclaim as new orthodoxy, then it is this:
+If we have any wisdom at all, any slight heresy to proclaim as new orthodoxy, then it is these two:

 Retain humanity (Remember not to swop the tyranny of process, for the tyranny of individualism.)